hari9585-cell/Covid19-vaccination-trend-in-USA---FINAL-PROJECT/README.md

 # ML Model performances:

-1) Random Forest	5,278.38 (MAE)	1.84 × 10⁹(MSE)	1.0000(R2)
+1) Random Forest	180.88 (MAE)	1.51 × 10⁶(MSE)	0.9960 (R2)

-2) Decision Tree	5,387.62 (MAE)	2.07 × 10⁹(MSE)	1.0000(R2)
+2) Decision Tree	219.77 (MAE)	2.36 × 10⁶(MSE)	0.9937 (R2)

-3) Linear Regression	566,800.29(MAE)	4.96 × 10¹²(MSE)	0.9752 (R2)
+3) Linear Regression	1556.74 (MAE)	5.14 × 10⁶ (MSE)	0.8633 (R2)

 # Result:
-Random Forest was selected as the final model due to its low error and high accuracy.
+Random Forest was selected as the final model because it achieved the highest R² score and lowest error, showing strong generalization and reliable prediction.

 # Conclusion

 This project successfully demonstrated how machine learning can be applied to real-world health data to identify patterns and make predictions.
-The analysis gave a clear view of how vaccine rollout progressed in different regions and provided a predictive framework for future planning.
+I used different models to see which one works best, and Random Forest gave the most accurate results.
+It helped me learn how to clean data, prepare features, train models, and explain results using graphs.
+The final model can help health officials or planners to understand vaccination trends and make better decisions.

 # SUBMISSION
 Name: Hari sankar